top of page

 About Me

 I grew up in Alabama on the Gulf Coast and had the pleasure to be obsessed with the water and fishing.
-I tend towards introversion and some of my most enjoyable moments were spent near, on, or in the water of my favorite estuary.
+Some of my most enjoyable moments were spent near, on, or in the water of my favorite estuary.
 I was either fishing, reading, in deep discussion, or simply being a teenager with my close group of friends.
 I began to realize at an early age that these experiences can be remarkably healing.
 I draw inspiration for my work from observing and being in nature.

 When my life was turned upside down by a sudden loss, I knew that I needed to spend time near the water and close to nature with supportive people around me.
 So, I took an opportunity to live, work, play, and finish graduate school in Hawai'i.
 And I went to counseling!

-Getting the help I needed, taking risks and throwing myself into life, embracing all the ups and downs, It all really helped when I needed it most, and I hope that I can offer the same for you.
+Getting the help I needed, taking risks and throwing myself into life, embracing all the ups and downs, it all really helped when I needed it most.

 9156922A-5E66-41CC-8560-2BC8694FFB05.JPG